Can Chickens Fly? Surprising Facts About Chicken Flight

 It is important to take note that not all chickens are similar when it comes to flight and that this varies depending on the specific breed.
 Non-flight are less likely to have flight capabilities compared to the small and lightweight breeds such as the bantams.
 Bantams have relatively big wings to their body sizes to indicate that they have relatively high lifting power and ease of maneuver.

-Examples of Flighty Breeds
+Flighty Breeds

 1. Bantams: These small chickens are known for their mobility, and especially their flight.
 It is common to find them flying short distances to the nearest tree or structure or to flee from a predator.